spirosoik/AndroidArchitecturePadawans/README.md

-# AndroidArchitecturePadawans
+# Clean Android Architecture for Padawans
-This repository shows how to separate layers of an application for newcomers in Android world.
+This repository shows how to separate layers of an application for newcomers in Android world with a simple application based on Foursquare API.
-After this you will become a Padawan and this means that you have made a great progress.
+After this you will become a Padawan and this means that you have made a great progress to become a JEDI.

 ![](https://s3.amazonaws.com/soikonomakis/Padawan.jpg)